 As an example, we took this tour with our favourite tour operator in Scotland, Rabbie’s.
 This small group tour visits a distillery and the Speyside Cooperage, and also spends some time exploring the beautiful countryside of Royal Deeside.

-If you want a private tour experience, we have found the following two options:
+If you want a private tour experience, we have found the following options:

 - A private full day tour which includes three distillery stops

-- Another private full day tour which also includes three distillery stops
+- A private full day tour which focuses on the whisky that goes into Johnnie Walker, and includes three stops

 Of course, you can also drive yourself, either with your own car or with a rental.
 The advantages of driving yourself are that you can visit those distilleries that really interest you.